poornimagajula/city_green/README.md

       If the User ID is alreaady exists in the Basic flow Signup, the system shows User already exist try another UserID/MailID.

+  ## I.Volunteer Sign-In

+ ### 1.Brief Description
+      This Use Case describes how a Volunteer Sign-Up into the City Green form.

+ ### 2.Flow Of Events
+      The Use Case begins when the Volunteer types her/his First name, Second name, User Id, email, location, gender and Password on the Sign-Up form.

+   #### 2.1 Basic Flow - SignIn
+      The System receives the Volunteer Input fields and takes his/her details into DataBase, and takes Volunteer in to Login Page.

+   #### 2.2 Alternative Flow - SignIn
+      User Already Exist.
+      If the User ID is alreaady exists in the Basic flow Signup, the system shows User already exist try another UserID/MailID.

 # Design